Garfield County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Colorado: Colorado has an implied consent law.
-This means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing if a law enforcement officer has probable cause to believe you are driving under the influence.
-Refusal to comply with this law carries serious consequences.
+Colorado, like most states, has an "implied consent" law.
+This means that by driving on Colorado roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if a law enforcement officer has probable cause to believe you are driving under the influence.

 The ALR/Administrative Hearing